uidaholib/base-digital-collections-template/pages/bts.md

 {% include essay/marginnote.html id="cnr-timeline-draft.jpg"  objectid="https://objects.lib.uidaho.edu/cnr/cnr-timeline-draft.jpg"%}

 Faced with this sheer amount of diverse materials, it took me months to process and piece them together into a coherent history.
-Fortunately, I later uncovered the [College of Forestry, Wildlife and Range Sciences Album](/digital/cnr/items/cnr003.html){:target="_blank" rel="noopener"} that thoroughly chronicled a timeline of the college, from 1909 until 1984.​
+Fortunately, I later uncovered the [College of Forestry, Wildlife and Range Sciences Album](/digital/cnr/items/cnr003.html) that thoroughly chronicled a timeline of the college, from 1909 until 1984.​

 This Album became a foundational trunk from which additional materials could branch out.
 Using it as a skeleton, I pieced together complimentary materials into a new timeline, and eventually, this digital collection.